 EA assumes that input source files are ASCII files in DOS format.
-Occasionally, files may be converted incorrectly from other formats to DOS-based ASCII with an extra special character (like "M") at the end of each line.
-While Enterprise Analyzer accepts these files as input, some EA tools may not work correctly with them.
+Occasionally, files might be converted incorrectly from other formats to DOS-based ASCII with an extra special character (like "M") at the end of each line.
+While Enterprise Analyzer accepts these files as input, some EA tools might not operate correctly with them.
 Make sure all source files are in valid ASCII format.